george-hawkins/vscode-esp-idf-esp-now/README.md

 I killed it and switched the flash method from _UART_ to _JTAG_ and flashing worked.

-This meant, I could now set breakpoints in `blink_example_main.c`, select _Run and Debug_ and just click the _Start Debugging_ icon shown to the left of the dropdown showing "Launch".
+This meant, I could now set breakpoints in `blink_example_main.c`, select _Run and Debug_ and just click the _ESP-IDF: Debug_ button in the bottom bar.
 Everything worked as expected - super!

+When not using the ESP-IDF plugin, the normal way to debug is to use the _Run and Debug_ button (left-hand gutter).

+Using the _ESP-IDF: Debug_ button actually just sets up the classic _Run and Debug_ for you - it flips the _Start Debugging_ dropdown to _Eclipse CDT GDB Adapter_ and creates a suitable `launch.json` file.

+If you haven't used _ESP-IDF: Debug_ and click the normal _Run and Debug_ button, things won't have been set up and instead, you see a link to "create a launch.json file", click it (it just creates the same _Eclipse CDT GDB Adapter_ `launch.json` as the other approach) and then click the _Start Debugging_ button.

+You can have the monitor open at the same time as debugging - though I found this often caused OpenOCD to crash, things seem to work best if one opens the monitor before trying to debug things (which probably makes sense as the monitor usually resets the board).

 Upgrade - automatic and manual
 ------------------------------